January 2004 Archives

 Well, as per Don WordML and XHTML are twins separated at birth:

+Our chat confirmed for me that WordML and XHTML+CSS are more alike than they are different.
 Both use a fairly small number of structural markup elements and use annotations on those elements to influence formatting.

 But there are reasons WordML to XHTML+CSS transformation isn't trivial enough.
 These are non-semantic WordML nature (no semantic markup at all or wacky lists as another example), different whitespace handling, styles inheritance and tabs.
 I'm sure there is much more differences over there we still don't see.